leeourand/happygastropod.com/v2/happygastropod2.0/_posts/2011-03-25-a-centralized-boom-server-using-redis.markdown

 #### Installing BOOM ####

 Onto installing boom on your local machine.
 I'm going to assume you have ruby and rubygems already installed and setup.
 Boom, itself, has one dependency: yajl-ruby.
-If you don't already have this, go ahead and install it with <code>gem install yajl</code>.
+If you don't already have this, go ahead and install it with <code>gem install yajl-ruby</code>.
 Once you've got yajl, a simple <code>gem install boom</code> will get you rolling with Boom.
-Now that you've got boom installed, run <code>boom</code> in your terminal to initialize your configuration file and your default .boom json file (we won't be using this) in this demo.
+Now that you've got boom installed, run <code>boom</code> in your terminal to initialize your configuration file and your default .boom json file.
 Go ahead and give it a stab, and get a feel for how to use it. <code>boom help</code> will get you started.
-Once you're comfortable with its amazing powers of organization, let's move forward to configuring it to use Redis.
+Once you're comfortable with its amazing powers of organization, let's move forward and configure it to use Redis.

 #### Configuring Boom For Redis ####